Hartwig-Group/AbbVie-CN-Couplings-QSRR-and-HTE/README.md

 |-- uv.lock
 |-- README.md
 ```
-The "abbvie-cn-couplings" project is organized into several key directories, each serving a distinct purpose.
+The "Abbvie-CN-Couplings-QSRR-and-HTE" project is organized into several key directories, each serving a distinct purpose.
 Below is an overview of the main components:

 **1. data/**
    - Folder for datasets and other relevant data files used in the project.
 This is broken into two folders, one for the ligand-qsar and the other for substrate-space.